Ocular Disease Models and PK/PD

 What is an ocular drug delivery system?

 An ocular drug delivery system is a drug formulation that is designed to deliver a therapeutic to a specific part of the eye.
-A common example of an ocular-specific drug delivery is topically applied eye drops, or an injection into the retina (subretinal) or vitreous humor (intravitreal).
-Given the complex tissue architecture of the eye, it is very important to perform preclinical testing of the route of administration in relevant animal models, such as rabbits.
-Ocular experts at Biomere have expertise in multiple routes of ocular drug delivery, including subretinal, intravitreal, subconjunctival and topical to assess ADME characteristics, including distribution and clearance, as well as potential adverse effects, such as acute toxicity, inflammation responses and tissue damage.
+Common examples include topically applied eye drops, or an injection into the retina (subretinal) or vitreous humor (intravitreal).
+Given the complex tissue architecture of the eye, it is very important to evaluate the route of administration in relevant animal models, such as rabbits.
+Biomere’s ocular scientists have expertise in multiple routes of ocular drug delivery, including subretinal, intravitreal, subconjunctival, and topical, to assess ADME characteristics, including distribution and clearance, as well as potential adverse effects such as acute toxicity, inflammation responses, and tissue damage.

 Webinars & Symposia